 Proposes vegetation management activities including timber harvest, fuels reduction, prescribed burning, wildlife habitat improvement, access management changes and watershed rehabilitation.

-Proposed activities include designation of over-snow motorized use areas and non-winter trail management.
+Proposed activities include designation of over-snow motorized use areas and non-snow trail management.
 Additional information available at http://www.fs.usda.gov/detail/kootenai/landmanagement/projects/?cid=stelprd3841289

 Vermilion River Restoration

 stream habitat restoration program proposed for 9 specific reaches on the Vermilion River over a 10 yr period